 Let me tell ya; many people read those words and just don't get it. --I GET IT.

 I would go back and do it all over again, just to be who I am today; all over again.

 I wouldn't say that I'm complete, and a lot of days I wouldn't even say that I'm mature....;) But my faith has certainly been tested, and I'm still here.

 Tomorrow I become MRS. Cherri Rodriguez.
 Look out world....

 Tuesday, June 21, 2011

-Lately I feel a greater need for my foundation; an overwhelming need to belong somewhere.
-As it has penetrated my heart and overwhelmed my spirit, I can't help but wonder if my son has some form of this longing himself.
+Lately I feel a greater need for a foundation; an overwhelming need to belong somewhere.
+As it penetrates my heart and overwhelms my spirit, I can't help but wonder if my son has some form of this longing himself.
 He's 5 years old, and his foundation with his father is as non-existent as mine.
 He has not seen, spoken to, or had communication of any kind with his dad in almost 2 years, though we often have short conversations about him, or I overhear him having them with other people.
 This train of thought only leads me further into that longing for stability, as my heart aches not only for myself, but for my child and his innocent role in it.

 To those who have recently stepped into shoes much like mine, I'm right here with ya.